-Immigration is a hot-button topic, and more attention is being paid to the different kinds of Visas available to citizens of countries other than the United States.
+Immigration is a hot-button topic, and more attention is being paid to the different kinds of visas available to citizens of countries other than the United States.
 One of the most common forms is the US Exchange Visitor (J) Visa.
 US Exchange Visitor (J) non-immigrant visas are for individuals approved to participate in work and study-based exchange visitor programs.
-The J-1 visa enables foreign nationals to visit the United States to experience life in the US, with the intention to return to their home countries with an appreciation of other cultures, languages and ways of life.
+The J-1 visa enables foreign nationals from over 200 different countries to visit the United States to experience life in the U.S., with the intention to return to their home countries with an appreciation of other cultures, languages, and ways of life.

-If approved, recipients of a J-1 visa can remain in the US for the duration of their program, plus may arrive 30 days prior and department 30 days after the program ends.
-Anytime before or after those guidelines is considered a violation of the visa terms.
+If approved, recipients of a J-1 visa can remain in the US for the duration of their program, plus they may arrive 30 days prior and depart 30 days after the program ends.
+Any time before or after those guidelines is considered a violation of the visa terms.

 J-1 Visa Programs